Sunday night I hosted a dinner party for 9 people (plus a 4-month old baby) and it was fabulous.

 - Ask people to bring something!
 Maybe a side dish, a dessert, salad, or a bottle of wine from wine cabinet. as many people love wine, and so even ask what are fining agents? and how these work in wine.
-Also this makes them feel like they are an important part of the dinner instead of indebted to the hosts.
-(And it’s sooo much easier on you as a host!)
+Also this makes them feel like they are an important part of the dinner.

 - Have a candle lit in the bathroom and make sure to empty the trashcan.